robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

-# Chapter 5: Exploring Advanced Constructs
+# 5 Exploring Advanced Constructs

 This chapter introduces more advanced constructs of Robot Framework.
 These topics are often unnecessary for simple automation cases but can be very useful in more complex situations.